tye3333/DaytonaTestRom/README.md

 # How to install

-Burn the following data to blank 27C1024 eproms:
+For real hardware burn the following data to blank 27C1024 eproms:

 roms/